fredliporace/cbers-2-stac/README.md

 arn:aws:s3:::cbers-stac-0-6

 # Documentation TODOs
- - [] STAC static bucket must be manually created
+ -  [] STAC static bucket must be manually created, it is not part of the stack

+# STAC
+ - [ ] Definitions for collections are duplicated, better to include them in catalog only?
+ - [ ] Forbidden characters in catalog ids